chrisadipascual/FontAwesome-Icons-Dropdown-Umbraco-Plugin/README.md

 # FontAwesome-Icons-Dropdown-Umbraco-Plugin
 FontAwesome Icons Dropdown Datatype.
 Labels are unicode while the values are class name.

-# Like the plugin?
-Buy me noodles?
+#Like the plugin?
-paypal.me/chrispascual
+Any amount is appreciated.
+Money goes to noodle funds <3 paypal.me/chrispascual